nvf4/IDD-Fa18-Lab3/README.md

 ### 1. FSR, Flex Sensor, Photo cell, Softpot

 **a.
 What voltage values do you see from your force sensor?**
+1 volt is analog = 200
+the numbers is digital (return value)

+code is in this repository...as FSR

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

+This is linear, while a proximity sensor would not be linear because of the reflection not being read at the same rate.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

+You would divide analog by 4, you would get 255

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

+My answer: You push really hard and wait to see what is the highest output in the serial monitor.
+Justin's Answer: It's linear and 0-1023 maps to 0-255

+int scaledVoltage = map(voltageValue, 0, 1023, 0, 255);

+tried but not true here: look at the threshold for the LED, below voltage threshold, no LED can light, below 1.8 volts (red) , according to the internet.
+Instead of 5 - 0, we should map it from 1.8 - 5.
+Different colors have different voltage drop.
 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

 ### 2. Accelerometer